rikbosch/PowerUp/Readme.markdown

 - "Side by side" no-downtime website deployments, in the style of capistrano
 - InstallShield integration

-Other aspects that may make an appearance in the future are:
-- Alternative setting formats (eg YML)

 # Disclaimer of Background Influences

 PowerUp is influenced by a number of existing tools, including proprietary ones.